perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 - Run Install macOS Big Sur / Monterey app from the Desktop or the setup program from the booted USB
 - The process has 2 reboots booting from Macintosh HD and a third reboot booting from the target disk with Monterey.

-### Monterey and Big Sur on the go

-Both macOS versions work very well.
-All hardware works fine.
-Performance of the RX580 card is the same.
-Wifi and Bluetooth (Fenvi T-919), Ethernet, sound, sleep, etc. work fine too.

 ### Important!

 1. Do ResetNVRAM the first time you boot a new EFI.